markmoxon/elite-universe-editor-library/README.md

 * [6502 Second Processor sources as a disc image](http://www.elitehomepage.org/archive/a/a5022201.zip)

 * [BBC Elite, Master version](http://www.elitehomepage.org/archive/a/b8020001.zip)

+The Commodore 64 game disks in this repository are very similar to those released on [Ian Bell's personal website](http://www.elitehomepage.org/), but to ensure accuracy to the released versions, I've used disk images from the [Commodore 64 Preservation Project](https://archive.org/details/C64_Preservation_Project_10th_Anniversary_Collection) (it turns out that the disk images on Ian Bell's site differ slightly from the official versions).
+The Commodore Plus/4 version is based on the disk image from Ian Bell's site.

 # A note on licences, copyright etc.